mikeger/XcodeSelectiveTesting/README.md

 This is actually the hardest part.
 Dealing with obscure Xcode formats.
 But if we get that far, we will not be scared by 10-year-old XMLs.

-## TODO

-- More extensive testing:
- - Project-only scenario
- - Case when a file is added / deleted to a SPM package
-- Generate report

 ## Contributing

 Contributions are welcome.
 Consider checking existing issues and creating a new one if you plan to contribute.